sdsc-innovation/itembed/docs/index.md

 # Welcome to `itembed`

-This is yet another variation of the well-known word2vec method, proposed by Mikolov et al.[@mikolov2013efficient], applied to unordered sequences, which are commonly referred as itemsets.
+This is yet another variation of the well-known word2vec method, proposed by Mikolov et al.[@mikolov2013efficient], applied to unordered sequences, which are commonly referred to as itemsets.
 The contribution of `itembed` is twofold:

  1. Modifying the base algorithm to handle unordered sequences, which has an impact on the definition of context windows;